 Dodgy internet connection?
 Blame it on the weatherman.

-Sarah Vining, Head of Brand and Engagement
+by Sarah Vining, Head of Brand and Engagement

 With many of us still working from home, a good internet connection needs to be more reliable than our ever-changing weather!
 So when your Netflix stream drops out, or your Teams call freezes thanks to a buffering signal, is it possible that this awful weather could be to blame?